feedyou-ai/botbuilder-result-storage/README.md

 ### Issues

 The biggest part of the performance suffers from 3rd party service.
 Occasional `UnknownError` exceptions and slowed performance around noon, damage process performance dramatically.
-This package is designed to withstand some random internal server failures while going through it's chain of promises.
+This package is designed to withstand some random internal server failures while going through it's chain of promises on the client side.

-Another server-side complication is brought by `ItemNotFound` exception during the `init` method, precisely while performing a **get** request during the first initialization of the table: The error is thrown temporarily, in a period of approximately 20 seconds.
-It is solved with a dirty solution - looping through the same promise continuously until the error eventually is no longer caught, then the process finishes executing successfully.
+Another server-side complication is brought by `ItemNotFound` exception during the `init` method, precisely while performing a **get** request during the first initialization of the table on a freshly created worksheet: The error is thrown temporarily, in a period of approximately 20 seconds.
+It is solved with a dirty solution - looping through the same promise continuously until the error eventually is no longer caught, then the process finishes executing successfully without user input.

->Because of that some unintended behaviour is solved with resending same requests repeatedly
+>Because of server-side complications, some unintended behaviour is solved with resending same requests multiple times.

 # Roadmap

-- [x] ~~use typescipt app starter~~
+- [x] ~~Use typescipt app starter~~
-- [x] ~~support for mutiple config providers~~
+- [x] ~~Support for multiple config providers~~
-- [x] ~~basic Office 365 support using hardcoded list of keys~~
+- [x] ~~Basic Office 365 support using hardcoded list of keys~~
-- [ ] Office 365 login helper
+- [x] ~~Office 365 login helper~~
-- [x] ~~support for adding of new columns in runtime~~
+- [x] ~~Support for adding of new columns in runtime~~
-- [ ] support for running as Azure Function
+- [ ] Support for running as Azure Function
 - [ ] Azure Table Queue support for `store` method